katur/dbms/README.md

 *Note that Transaction objects must be made accessible to DMs (so DM can access start_time for wait-die and MV)*

 ### Transaction\_Manager object
-directory dictionary
+- directory dictionary
-keyed on variable name
+	* keyed on variable name
-per var, a list with all sites including copies of that var per var, a next counter indicating the site (list index) to try next, so that we don’t overuse any one site for reads transactions dictionary keyed on transaction name.
+	* per var, a list with all sites including copies of that var
+	* per var, a next counter indicating the site (list index) to try next, so that we don’t overuse any one site for reads
+- transactions dictionary
+	* keyed on transaction name.
-Note: at every clock cycle, this list must be iterated to see if any transactions have pending instructions to execute. process_instruction function, accepts string, returns nothing begin(T) or beginRO(T) create transaction with start_time=clock and RO bit set end(T) for each site in in T.sites_accessed, confirm that its site_activation_time precedes T.start_time.
+- begin(T) or beginRO(T)
+create transaction with start_time=clock and RO bit set end(T) for each site in in T.sites_accessed, confirm that its site_activation_time precedes T.start_time.
 If so, commit T by sending a message to all sites telling them to commit T (described in DM) and printing to console that T committed.
 If not, abort T by sending a message to all sites telling them to abort T, and printing to console that T aborted due to our available copies algorithm / site x’s failure.